-The Length field contains the length in octets of the MSDU.
+The Length subfield contains the length in octets of the MSDU.

 The DA Present bit is set to 1 when the DA field is present in the Dynamic A-MSDU subframe header and is set to 0 when the DA field is not present.